m4gr4th34/kachow/README.md

 Kachow Coin Inc will collaborate with established crypto-mining companies.
 These 3rd party crypto-mining companies will mine Kachow Coin blockchain, leading to ‘decentralization’ of the Kachow Coin.

+A new game for a new generation.
+Want to contribute?
+Go for it!
+We provide the wallet, you provide the gusto!

 Further Reading:
 UBI: https://www.vox.com/future-perfect/2020/2/19/21112570/universal-basic-income-ubi-map
 Blockchain: https://www.investopedia.com/terms/b/blockchain.asp